 2. Non-breeding habitats - integrate migratory connectivity to further link habitat needs on the non-breeding grounds (including stopover site) to population trends, tackling potential carry-over effects on breeding performance.

-3. Breeding performance and mortality - investigate ways remote tracking data can bring new information on breeding status and performance, and on cryptic mortality, to allow and potentially calibrate the future remote monitoring of demographic parameters.
+3. Breeding performance and mortality - investigate ways remote tracking data can bring new information on breeding status and performance, and on cryptic mortality, to allow and calibrate the future remote monitoring of demographic parameters.